Loading

 The statute of limitations for bringing Maine labor law claims is six (6) years – meaning back wages can be recovered from the time of the filing of a lawsuit going back 6 years in time.

-Other Questions
+Other Questions About Maine Labor Laws

 Can my employer change my schedule, hours or rate of pay?

 Maine state employment laws do not prohibit an employer from changing an employee’s hours or schedule.
-An employee’s pay rate can be lowered but not below minimum wage.
+An employee’s pay rate can be lowered but not below the minimum wage.